cpaulisi/nd00333-capstone/README.md

 In terms of AutoML, improvments could have been made by changing the stopping criteria and allowing for more iterations of training runs, as this would generate a greater volume of model runs.

+The pipeline details for the automatically derived model are given below.

 ```python
 Pipeline(memory=None,
          steps=[('datatransformer',